Skip to content

 Overview of the course collection

 Taught by John Goldberg, professor at Harvard Law School, Barry Friedman, professor at New York University School of Law, and Maria Ponomarenko, professor at the University of Texas School of Law, this module offers learners unparalleled insights into law school success from the faculty side of the podium.
-This module also guides learners in developing and deepening their own skills for a successful and meaningful experience in law school classroom seats, in library study carrels, and on law school exams.
+This module also guides learners in developing and deepening their own skills for a successful and meaningful experience in law school classroom seats, in study carrels, and on law school exams.

 Faculty